Pranay7-kr/Doctor-API/README.md

 Checking doctor availability
 # Installation
-Clone the repository: `git clone https://github.com/yourusername/doctor-api.git` Install dependencies: npm install
+Clone the repository: `git clone https://github.com/yourusername/doctor-api.git`

+Install dependencies: npm install

 Start the server: npm start
 # Usage

-To add a doctor: POST /api/doctors
+# To add a doctor: POST /api/doctors

  Request body: { "name": "Dr. Smith", "specialty": "Cardiology" }

-To retrieve a doctor: GET /api/doctors
+# To retrieve a doctor: GET /api/doctors

-To retrive a doctor by: GET /api/doctors/id
+# To retrive a doctor by: GET /api/doctors/id

 for example(Id must be from mongodb): 66250396b03d4721bc469528

-To check doctor is available or not on that day: /api/doctors/id/isAvailable?day
+# To check doctor is available or not on that day: /api/doctors/id/isAvailable?day

-for example: (id: 66250396b03d4721bc469528, day= Tuesday) /api/doctors/66250396b03d4721bc469528/isAvailable?day=Tuesday
+for example: /api/doctors/66250396b03d4721bc469528/isAvailable?day=Tuesday

+# To book an appointment: /api/doctors/id/bookappointment?day

+for example: /api/doctors/66250396b03d4721bc469528/bookappointment?day=Tuesday